richa-verma1001/notes/javascript/arrays.md

 ##### Iterables #####
-These Iterable functions can take a callback function to determine how elements are compared
+These Iterable functions can take a callback function to determine how elements are compared.
+They are iterables because they iterate over entire array in some fashion.

 * array.sort
 * array.forEach
 * array.map